mkbrechtel/t/DESIGN.md

 # t0 software design

-goal: simple application for some tasks to aid me in my time tracking and todo management
+goal: simple application for some tasks to aid me in my time and management

 ## language selection
 - Go